instructure/instructure-ui/packages/ui-overlays/src/Modal/README.md

 render(<Example />)
 ```

 **When you have to display large media inside the Modal (or have no control over the size of the media)**, set `overflow` to `fit`.
-Doing so makes ModalBody fill 100% of the available width and height, enabling you to
+Doing so makes Modal.Body fill 100% of the available width and height, enabling you to
-use the [Img](#Img) component's `constrain` property to fit the image inside ModalBody.
+use the [Img](#Img) component's `constrain` property to fit the image inside Modal.Body.

 > `<Img />` uses CSS's [`object-fit`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) for its constrain property.
 If you're not using `<Img />`, add an `object-fit` rule to your media, and it will work with `overflow="fit"`.